-Chatbots are not human beings, yet they are programmed to engage in human conversations, understand natural language, and give an appropriate response to user queries.
-Furthermore, because bots are integrated with different applications or software and have a huge database, they personalize the conversations or interactions.
+Chatbots are not human beings; they are programmed to engage in human conversations, understand natural language, and respond appropriately to user queries.
+Furthermore, bots are integrated with different applications or software and have a huge database, so they personalize conversations or interactions.

-For example, they address users by names and can offer product recommendations based on the products a user bought for eCommerce businesses.
+For example, they address users by name and can offer product recommendations based on the products a user bought for eCommerce businesses.

 How Do Chatbots Work?

-When you first add a chatbot to your website or your business, you decide how it will interact with your site visitors or customers.
-Then, through templates and the drag and drop feature, you get to control the predefined flow.
+When you first add a chatbot to your business, you decide how it will interact with your site visitors or customers.
+Then, through templates and the drag-and-drop feature, you get to control the predefined flow.

 The more you work on your predefined flow, the more your chatbot helps your visitors find the answers or services they are looking for, and the more it can help your business.

-Bots can generally fall under two criteria: rule-based chatbots (rule-based bots) or AI chatbots.
+Bots generally fall under two criteria: rule-based chatbots or AI chatbots.

 Rule-based chatbots follow simple or intricate rules to answer users’ questions.
 If they encounter a new question not included in their programming or their set of rules, they can’t answer the questions.

-On the other hand, AI bots are unique.
+On the other hand, AI chatbots are unique.
 They understand how users communicate and are clever enough to understand users’ intent.
 Intent recognition is one of the fascinating features of modern chatbots.

 What Technology Do Chatbots Use?

-Since artificial intelligence is the future, we’ll talk about the technologies that make these clever chatbots possible.
-Chatbots use natural language processing, machine learning, artificial neural networks, and other technologies.
+Since artificial intelligence is the future, we’ll discuss the technologies that make these clever chatbots possible.
+Chatbots use NLP, machine learning, artificial neural networks, and other technologies.